 For extra fun and excitement, do a “Best Dressed” or “Best Groomed” contest where the event-goers can cast their votes.
 For the prize, get a gift card from the local pet store.
 To introduce residents to neighborhood vendors, locally source the drinks, dog or cat treats, and other supplies for the event.

 Pro tip: If you want to open this and other community events to residents’ friends and family, you should consider investing in a modern video intercom system for simple and secure visitor management.
 That way, residents can let their guests into the building through a smartphone app, and you’ll have a record of everyone coming into the building.

 4. Competitive family-friendly trivia nights

 Trivia night is a classic favorite among residents across the board, from young adults to seniors.
+And trivia nights are an easy activity to hold indoors, which is perfect during the chilly winter months!
 To hype up the competition, put out a call for teams and offer irresistible prizes.
 Also, make sure to pick topics that residents of all ages know to accommodate families.

 Essentials for a fun, family-friendly trivia night:

 - A great spread of snacks and drinks

 - A DJ with all the great beats

 If your first trivia night is successful, consider offering it on a recurring basis.
 Depending on the size of your building and the turnover rate, you might want to host trivia night biweekly, monthly, or quarterly.
 When holidays like the Fourth of July, Halloween, or Valentine’s Day are around the corner, designate that as the trivia theme.